JackZhouSz/NeuralMapPrior/README.md

 This repo is official implementation of "Neural Map Prior for Autonomous Driving".
 Our main contributions are:

-* __A novel mapping paradigm__: Neural Map Prior integrates the __maintenance of global maps__ and
+* __A novel mapping paradigm__: integrates the __maintenance of global maps__ and
   the __inference of online local maps__.
 * __Efficient fusion modules__:  __current-to-prior attention__ and __gated recurrent unit__ modules facilitate
-  efficient fusion of global and local map features, are adaptable to mainstream HD semantic map learning methods.
+  efficient fusion of global and local map features.
-* __Easy integration with existing HD semantic map learning methods__: Neural Map Prior can be easily applied to various model architectures.
-Such as HDMapNet and VectorMapNet, and consistently improves map segmentation and detection performance.
-Moreover, our approach demonstrates substantial progress in challenging scenarios, such as __bad weather conditions__ and __longer perception ranges__.
+* __Easy integration with existing HD semantic map learning methods__: Neural Map Prior seamlessly integrates with a wide range of model architectures, including HDMapNet and VectorMapNet, resulting in consistent enhancements to map segmentation and detection performance.
+Moreover, our approach showcases significant advancements in challenging scenarios, such as __bad weather conditions__ and __longer perception ranges__.
 * __Sparse map tiles__: memory efficient for storing city scale HD maps neural representation.

 ## Model Zoo